-By the end of the module, successful students should be able to:
+By the end of this course, successful students should be able to:

-- Use a range of "starting" strategies to adapt themes or issues under discussion into games or improvisation ideas for use in workshops. - Analyse and practice the basics of forum theatre techniques, and story-telling techniques, demonstrating the ability to gather and organise complex and abstract ideas, formulating arguments and expressing these effectively in writing and in performance. - Give and receive appropriate feedback on each other's practice during workshops, directed at allowing the work to be more productive (achieve a definite, quantifiable result). - Demonstrate the ability to act with minimal direction or supervision, to engage in self-reflection, use feedback to analyze his or her own capabilities and appraise alternatives, in the process of producing the final practical project, and recording this process in the critical report. - Engage actively with the key texts, analyzing a range of information, demonstrating a systematic understanding of the major thinkers and core issues in theatre in education / community, including intercultural issues where appropriate and communicate this knowledge in the essay and critical report.
+- Engage actively with the key texts, analyzing a range of information, demonstrating a comprehensive understanding of the major thinkers and core issues in theatre in education / community, including intercultural issues where appropriate and communicate this knowledge in the essay and critical report. - Use a range of "starting" strategies to adapt themes or issues under discussion into games or improvisation ideas for use in workshops. - Analyse and practice the basics of forum theatre techniques, and story-telling techniques, demonstrating the ability to gather and organise complex and abstract ideas, formulating arguments and expressing these effectively in writing and in performance.

+- Demonstrate the ability to act with minimal direction or supervision, to engage in self-reflection, use feedback to analyze his or her own capabilities and appraise alternatives, in the process of producing the final practical project, and recording this process in the critical report. - Demonstrate the ability to locate their own normative views and employ effective cross cultural and intercultural communication strategies.